 An NDA establishes legal clarity about confidentiality obligations and creates a documented basis for action if a breach occurs.
 For businesses that work with their own clients' sensitive information, an NDA with your VA may also be required by your obligations to those clients.

-If you work through a VA agency like Stealth Agents, ask whether their VAs operate under confidentiality agreements as part of the engagement - many professional agencies include this as standard.
+If you work through a VA agency like Virtual Assistant VA, ask whether their VAs operate under confidentiality agreements as part of the engagement - many professional agencies include this as standard.

 Monitor Access and Activity